 Monetary - how much money the customer has spent

-Using RFM, customers can be organized into a segment.
+Using RFM, customers can be organized into segments.
 These segments range from 'Best' customers (very loyal and huge fans of your store) to 'Lost' customers (unlikely to purchase with you again).

 Best: ordered recently, ordered the most often, and spent the most!